samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 The available options have been split into sections for easier browsing.
 While the method for defining options changes somewhat based on configuration format, a line in a .properties file that contains one of these options might look like application.quiet or scripting.allow_multiline_strings, for example.

 #### application
-This section contains options that typically control some aspect of the user interface, as well as a few other miscellaneous options that don't really fit anywhere else.
+This section contains options that typically control some aspect of the user interface, as well as a few other miscellaneous options that do not really fit anywhere else.

 * as_debug: enables the angelscript debugger (same as -d argument)
 * compilation_message_template = string: allows the user to change the formatting of errors and warnings (see remarks at the bottom of this article)